SherineAwad/Neurog2/README.md

 ### 2️⃣ Motif Enrichment Pruning *(a.k.a. cisTarget)*
 - For each TF’s candidate targets, pySCENIC checks whether the genes’ regulatory regions are enriched for that TF’s **known DNA-binding motifs**.
+- Basically, filters those pairs, keeping only the targets whose promoters or enhancers have binding motifs for that TF
 - Removes targets that look correlated but are unlikely to be **direct regulation**.
 - Produces **regulons** → *(TF + filtered target set)*.